Support for Dartmouth Internationl Graduate Students

 Many of the Rassias Center’s (RC’s) workshops are Dartmouth College alumni-driven initiatives for example, workshops with First Nation in Canada, Native American people, Breakthrough New Haven and support in the founding of a language department at Quest University in British Columbia.

 The Rassias Center works both on and off campus to achieve its missions.
 The flagship Accelerated Language Programs (ALPs) offers language and culture classes over the course of a ten-day intensive summer program on the Dartmouth campus.
 In addition to this program for adults, we periodically offer one- and two-week programs for youths.

 On campus, the Rassias Center pools resources with the faculty of Arts and Sciences, and Thayer and Tuck Schools to bring English language instruction to entering graduate students from around the globe.
 RC has also created pre-project Spanish immersions with the Tucker Foundation.
 These intensive weekend programs have been fashioned to work with students, professors, community members and medical professionals before traveling to Nicaragua.
 RC is also a member of the College’s American University of Kuwait initiative.

 At the beginning of every term, Professor Rassias or an RC representative presents at the Drill Instructor General Orientation to explain the philosophy of the Rassias Method to prospective Assistant Teachers (ATs).
 The four-day Drill Instructor training is conducted by individual departments.

-RC’s town and gown offerings include French and Spanish before school programs to Ray and Marion Cross School students and Community language courses for adults.
+RC’s town and gown offerings have included French and Spanish before school programs to Ray and Marion Cross School students and Community language courses for adults.